UNDERSTANDING FINANCIAL STATEMENTS

-It's a fact: Almost 80% of New Zealand business owners don't understand their financial statements.
-So, we've written this short guide to help you.
-Financial Statements are not necessarily laid out in this order (the order isn't that important), but here are the essential bits and pieces.
+It’s a fact: Almost 80% of New Zealand business owners struggle when it comes to understanding financial statements.
+So, we’ve written this short guide to help you.
+Financial Statements are not necessarily laid out in this order (the order isn’t that important), but here are the essential bits and pieces.

 Further, it includes the amount of money that the shareholders have put into the business.
 Sometimes this bit is on a separate page.

 Both Assets and Liabilities are often divided up into Current and Non-Current.
 Current Assets are those which are expected to be realised in cash, sold, or consumed within one year of balance date (generally 31 March).
 Obviously, Non-Current Assets are everything else.
 The same applies with Liabilities.
 If you will have to settle (pay off) the liability within one year of balance date (balance date is usually 31 March), then it is Current.
 If not, it is Non-Current.

 Here’s a sample one:

 This is also known by a couple of names.
 You might have heard of it as the P & L. Same thing.
 You’ll see funds coming in (revenue) from sales, rents, interest etc. If you buy and sell products you will see entries to do with the cost of sales.
 This page also shows your expenses.
 Here’s what one looks like:

 Equity is basically how much money there is in the company.
 If the company owns a house, for example equity is the difference between what the house is worth and how much the company owes on it.
 Let’s say the house is worth $300,000 and the company owes $100,000.
 Well, the difference ($200,000) is how much equity the company has.
 Over time, as you reduce the amount owed on the house or the value of the house grows, the equity increases.
 It’s that simple.

 Here are some other common components of Financial Statements: